Selling My Annuity Payments For Cash

-Yes, the annuity can be cashed out completely or partially (a set number of payments).
+The annuity can be sold either completely or partially (a set number of payments).
 We can discuss a quote based on the amount of money you need and help select the best option for you.

 Can an annuity be paid out in a lump sum?

-Yes, annuities can be set up to be paid out in a lump sum either completely or partially in the future.
+When annuities are sold the payment to the annuitant will be in a lump sum.
 When selling an annuity, a lump sum payment from us may be for only a portion of the annuity, with the settlement payments continuing later to you after our lump sum payment.

 What is the penalty for cashing out an annuity?

-A structured settlement payment or annuity typically does not have a state or federal tax liability.
-Personal injury settlements are set up to be tax free.
+A structured settlement payment typically does not have a state or federal income tax liability.
+Personal injury settlements are set up to be income tax free.
 Selling your payment does not change the tax structure.
 There are some very rare exceptions to this.
 We recommend speaking with a financial advisor if you have any concerns.

 How much tax will I pay if I cash out my annuity?